empoweredfutures/ef-tech-docs/onboarding.md

 1. Join the EF Slack

-   You'll have access to this Slack with your EF Google account
+   You'll have access to this Slack with your EF Google account.
+Please make sure you join with that email address.

    Slack is used as the main method of communication within the organization